MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-vm.md

 After you've installed Windows Admin Center in an Azure VM, here's how to connect to it and use it to manage Windows Server:

 1. Open the Azure portal and navigate to your VM, then Windows Admin Center.
-2. Ensure that your account is a member of the **Windows Admin Center Administrator Login** role on the VM resource.
-3. Select the IP address you want to use when connecting to the VM, and then select **Connect**.
+1. Select the IP address you want to use when connecting to the VM, and then select **Connect**.

 Windows Admin Center opens in the portal, giving you access to the same tools you might be familiar with from using Windows Admin Center in an on-premises deployment.